-- The City allows the use of traffic calming measures including, but not limited to, street modifications and traffic control devices, complete streets components, or facilities for alternate modes of transportation such as bike lanes and sidewalks. - 2.
-The use of streetscaping as a method of traffic calming is also encouraged and may include the placement of distinctive lighting, furniture, art, trees, and other landscaping along streets and at intersections, in keeping with Section 3.1.8.F.
+1. The City allows the use of traffic calming measures including, but not limited to, street modifications and traffic control devices, complete streets components, or alternate modes of transportation such as bike lanes and sidewalks.

-- 3. The City Engineer must approve traffic calming measures whenever proposed. - Traffic calming measures shall not impede emergency response, as determined by the Fire
+- 2. The use of streetscaping as a method of traffic calming is also encouraged and may include the placement of distinctive lighting, furniture, art, trees, and other landscaping along streets and at intersections. - 3.
+The City Engineer must approve traffic calming measures. - E. Traditional Minimum Street Improvement Requirements.
+Traditional streets shall comply with the standards defined in the City Standard Details. - Plan, the City shall maintain the historic grid street patterns established by the Nolen Plan.